Development of Final Fantasy XV: Gameplay

-Versus XIII used an action-based combat system based primarily on the Kingdom Hearts battle system.
-Gameplay elements from third-person shooters were also to have been incorporated.
-Character movement was designed to be fast-paced.
-During earlier gameplay trailers, the pace of gameplay was deliberately slowed down so viewers could have a better view of events.
-In addition to Noctis, his companions were also controllable, each harnessing unique weapons and all being able to enter and control mechs and airships.
-Noctis was the only character with access to all weapon types within the game (including swords, axes, guns, lances and others), with the current selection of weapons leading to different combos.
-Group attacks could not be manually triggered, but party members would team up automatically for a "super attack".
-In addition, attacks could be chained together by players switching between characters during battle.
-Magic was available to all characters, but only when Noctis was a part of the party, a consideration that was closely tied to the story.
-A job system was in place, but it was exclusive to enemy units, with those present including dragoons and summoners.
+Versus XIII used an action-based combat system based primarily on the Kingdom Hearts battle system, with third-person shooter elements being incorporated.
+Characters were intended to be fast, with early trailers using a slower pace to show off the combat.
+Noctis and his companions were all controllable, had unique weapons and skills, and were able to controls mechs and airships.
+Magic was available to all characters, but only when Noctis was a part of the party, a consideration tied to the story.
+A job system was in place for enemies, with cited examples being dragoons and summoners.
 Environments outside cities also featured a day-night cycle and roaming enemies, with different enemy monsters appearing at different times of day.
-Several initial concepts for the game had to be abandoned; a planned first-person view and the lack of a heads-up display (HUD) were scrapped because these ideas were deemed incompatible with the style of the Final Fantasy series.
+Several initial concepts for the game had to be abandoned; a planned first-person view and the lack of a heads-up display (HUD) were scrapped as incompatible with the Final Fantasy series.
 An overhead camera view was also considered for the open field areas, but it was decided against so the player would remain immersed.
-When the final Versus XIII trailer was released, the HUD was a mixture of finalized and temporary elements.
-There were even plans for the game to have a "unique" support setup for the Sixaxis controller.
+When the final Versus XIII trailer was released in 2011, the HUD was a mixture of finalized and temporary elements.
+There were also plans for the game to have a "unique" support setup for the Sixaxis controller.
 Although after the game's transition there were technological and mechanical changes, the basic elements established in trailers such as Noctis' warping and weapon abilities were carried over.